SergeWilfried/dunia-protocol-core/docs/protocol/references/README.md

 ---
-description: Supporting contracts for Fei Protocol
+description: Supporting contracts for Cowrie Protocol
 ---

 # References/Utils

 ## References

 Reference contracts \(refs\) are extensions to feature contracts that provide utilities related to certain functionality.
-There are 3 reference contracts in Fei Protocol:
+There are 3 reference contracts in Cowrie Protocol:

 {% page-ref page="coreref.md" %}